lordmauve/chopsticks/README.rst

     connect as this user; otherwise connect as the default user (from SSH configs or the currently logged in user).

+``chopsticks.tunnel.Docker(name, [image], rm=True)``

+    Construct a tunnel to a python process Docker container.

+    If ``image`` is given, it is the Docker image to launch.
+If not given then it will be a default image for the current Python version.

+    If ``rm`` is True, the container will be destroyed when the tunnel exits.

 ``chopsticks.tunnel.Local()``

     Construct a local tunnel, connected to a subprocess on the controller host.